RikiSanjayaa/pomodoro_flutter_app/README.md

 # Pomodoro App created using Flutter
-my first personal flutter projects using the knowledge I gained watching tutorials
+my first personal flutter projects using the knowledge I gained after watching tutorials

 ## Here are some little peek at how the app works and looks like: